morgendigital/sudosurfer/README.md

   `---' `-^ `-^ `-' `---' `-^ '   |  `-' '
                                   '
 ```
-## Welcome to SudoSurfer!
+## What is it?
-It's a very simple shell script that automates the process of setting up your servers for production use.
+SudoSurfer is a very simple shell script that automates the process of setting up your servers for production use.

 ---

-### Install & Run
+### Use SudoSurfer
 - Apply correct permissions to surf.sh file:
   ```bash
   chmod +x surf.sh